grosser/fast_gettext/README.markdown

 Updating translations
 =====================
 ATM you have to use the [original GetText](http://github.com/mutoh/gettext) to create and manage your po/mo-files.
+I already started work on a po/mo parser & reader that is easier to use, contributions welcome @ [pomo](http://github.com/grosser/pomo)

 Advanced features
 =================